Tips and Tricks to Keep Spiders out of Your Bedroom

 Pets as Spider Deterrents

-Some pets, particularly cats, are natural hunters and can help keep spiders at bay.
-Cats are known for their instinct to chase and capture insects, including spiders.
-If you have a cat, encourage its natural hunting behaviour by providing interactive toys and creating spaces where it can observe potential spider hideouts.
-While not a fool-proof method, having a spider-hunting pet can complement other prevention strategies.
-However, be cautious about introducing pets if you have allergies or if certain spider species in your area could pose a threat to your pet.
-Understanding your pet's behaviour and limitations is crucial to harnessing their potential as spider deterrents (10).
+Some pets, especially cats, are natural hunters and can help you to keep spiders at bay in your home.
+Cats are well-known for their instinct to chase and capture insects - and this also extends to spiders.
+If you have a cat, try to encourage his or her natural hunting behaviour.
+You can do this with interactive toys and also by making potential spider hidey-holes more visible to your cat.
+While it's not a fool-proof method, having a spider-hunting pet is a nice-to-have aspect you can pair with some of the other prevention strategies we've talked about in this guide.
+However, be cautious about introducing pets to your home for this purpose alone!
+And be sure to check there aren't any spider species in your area could pose a threat to your pet too.
+Understanding your pet's behaviour and limitations is key if you want to be able to harness their potential as spider deterrents (10).

 Common Spider-Proofing Mistakes